 Simple English definitions for legal terms

-Read a random definition: elongata
+Read a random definition: assault with a dangerous weapon

 The gradual method is a way of dividing up someone's property when they die without leaving a will.
 It gives priority to family members who are closest in relation to the person who died.
 This method has been around for a long time, since 1670 in England.
 It's different from other methods that might give everything to one person or split it evenly among all family members.